 Potted trees have healthier root systems, which ensure that your plants quickly get established and take off.
 If you are planning on waiting a few days before planting your potted tree, make sure that you water your tree daily in the pot.

 Colorado is famous for its clay like soil.
-It is very dense and you will need to amend before planting for any hope of success.
-We are huge believers in Soil Pep, it is an all-natural product, which decomposes and amends your soil.
+It is very dense and you will need to amend before planting.
+We are huge believers in Soil Pep, an all-natural product, which decomposes and amends your soil.
 It does a great job of breaking up tough soil and keeping it light and loose.
 What does this mean for your newly planted tree?
-Soil that is loose enough to allow the roots to grow and flourish.
+Soil that is oxygenated enough to allow the roots to grow and flourish.

 In the summer, water becomes your tree’s best friend.
 You need to pay close attention to your tree’s watering needs during these hot months.
 Individual trees have individual needs so make sure to check the soil before assuming that your plant needs water.
-A good indicator is that if the soil around the tree is dry, then the tree needs water.
 Overwatering can cause death just as easily as under watering so be sure to pay attention!
-If the trees leaves are starting to turn light brown and curl upward, your tree needs more water.
+If the tree's leaves are starting to turn light brown and curl upward, your tree likely needs more water.
 If you are guilty of overwatering, the leaves will start to droop or wilt and look like they’re too heavy for the branches to hold up, or turn dark brown or black.
 It is better to soak your plants every few days than it is to give them little bits of water every day.
-Little bits of water can train the roots to grow close to the surface, since they don’t have to grow deep to look for water.
+Little bits of water can train the roots to grow close to the surface, since they don’t have to grow deep to find water.

 As its name suggests, root stimulator helps a plant to develop strong, healthy root systems.
 The stronger the roots, the healthier your plant will be.
 Unlike powdered rooting hormones, root stimulating liquids are meant to support existing roots, rather than encouraging new roots to form.